edwinyjlim/git-interview-baseline/README.md

 ## Merging branches

-Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into the `master` so that at the end of the operation, our `master` timeline looks effectively like:
+Let's say our new feature is ready after just one commit.
+Our goal is to then bring the timeline of commits that occurred on the `new-feature` branch into the `master` branch so that at the end of the operation, our `master` timeline looks effectively like:

 ![Merged Timeline](fixed-graph.png)

 By merging the timelines, `master` will have all of the commits from the `new-feature` branch.
+The 5th commit you see at the end of the timeline will be auto-created when we merge.

-When we merge a branch with `git merge`, it's important to be currently working on your target branch, the branch you want to the commits to end up in.
+When we merge a branch, it's important to be currently working on your target branch, the branch you want to the commits to end up in.
 The first step for our `new-feature` merge is to checkout `master`.

 ```
 mission-critical-application $ git checkout master
 Switched to branch 'master'
 ```

+### `git merge`

 Once on your target branch, type: `git merge <branch name> -m <commit message>` where `<branch name>` is the branch we want to pull in commits from.
 It will create another commit to record the merge, which you should describe with a message.